chrishokamp/neural_mt/README.md

 Edit machine_translation/configurations.py with your desired parameters, again, be careful about the language codes

+We also provide a lot of hooks for customizing your dictionaries, validation data, etc...
+See the argument specification of `machine_translation/prepare_data.py` for more details.

 (2) Training the model

 Be sure your ~/.theanorc is configured correctly (see install_instructions).